JBEI/ART/README.md

 This code is distributed under the license specified in the `License.pdf` file and is *Patent Pending*.

-This license allows for free **non-commercial** use and modification by third parties as long as the modifications are fed back to the original repository.
-Hence, users are encouraged to enhance it in ways that satisfy their needs.
+This license allows for free **non-commercial** use for **academic institutions**.
+Modification should be fed back to the original repository to benefit all users.

 A separate **commercial** use license is available from Berkeley Lab @ ipo@lbl.gov.
-An evaluation license can be obtained for 45 days of testing.
 The license terms are $10,000 for small businesses (less than 250 employees) and $25,000 for large businesses (more than 250 employees).
+An **evaluation license** for commercial use can be obtained for 45 days of testing.

 Once the license is signed via DocuSign, interested parties will receive the information for accessing the private repository containing the `ART` source code.